jbisits/jbisits.github.io/_pages/research.md

 To our knowledge this was the first turbulence resolving simulation to simulate cabbeling which we found can trigger and drive rapid turbulent mixing as well as create a source of available potential energy.

 ![image](/assets/images/dns_schematic_ts_horizontal.png)

+### Interplay between cabbeling and double diffusion

+Another small scale process that is prominent in the high-latitude oceans is *diffusive convection*.
+This type of enhanced mixing is driven by the differing molecular diffusivities of salinity and temperature (molecular temperature diffusivity is two orders of magnitude larger than molecular salinity diffusivity).

 ## Estimating isopycnal mixing